 What is PHI (Personal/Protected Health Information) under HIPAA?

 PHI stands for protected health information.
 Under HIPAA, PHI refers to any individually identifiable health information that is created or received by a covered health care provider, health plan, employer, or health care clearinghouse.
 PHI includes information like a person’s name, birth date, diagnosis, lab test results, address, and other identifiers.

 HIPAA requires that organizations protect the privacy and security of a patient’s PHI by restricting who can access it.
 Putting safeguards in place is done to prevent improper use or disclosure of the information.
 In addition to this, patients have rights under HIPAA regarding their PHI including rights to access, amend, and request an accounting of disclosures.
 Doctors, hospitals, and other healthcare providers must comply with HIPAA rules to ensure the privacy and security of patients’ PHI.

 Benefits of EDI 834 Process

-Additionally, EDI 834 processing enhances data accuracy, due to the standardization of the EDI 834 file format following strict ANSI X12 EDI guidelines.
-This standardization ensures consistent and precise data exchange between parties, eliminating the need for manual data entry and reducing the risk of inaccuracies.
+- Additionally, 834 file processing enhances data accuracy, due to the standardization of the EDI 834 file format following strict ANSI X12 EDI guidelines.
+This standardization ensures consistent and precise data exchange between parties, eliminating the need for manual data entry.
+As a result, it reduces the risk of inaccuracies.